davew-msft/blockchain-hackathon/labs/SmartContractIdeation/SmartContracts.md

 ```
 HelloBlockchain.deployed().then(i => {i.SendRequest("my request")})

-# you'll likely see "undefined" as the response since we aren't ACK'ing the message.
+# you'll likely see "undefined" as the response since we aren't ACK'ing the message in the original HelloBlockchain.sol file.
+The original truffle developers should've done this in the solidity contract.
 We can fix that later.

 HelloBlockchain.deployed().then(i => { return i.RequestMessage.call(); })
 # this should return whatever you LAST sent